PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 # SLIM Quantization-aware training (QAT) on INT8 MKL-DNN

 This document describes how to use [Paddle Slim](https://github.com/PaddlePaddle/FluidDoc/blob/develop/doc/fluid/advanced_usage/paddle_slim/paddle_slim.md) to convert a quantization-aware trained model to an INT8 MKL-DNN runnable model which has almost the same accuracy as QAT on GoogleNet, MobileNet-V1, MobileNet-V2, ResNet-101, ResNet-50, VGG16 and VGG19.
 We provide the accuracy results compared with fake QAT accuracy by running the QAT trained model with MKL-DNN int8 kernel on above 7 models.
+Besides, in QAT 2.0, we provide the performance optimization based on fake QAT model with the minor accuracy drop.
+MKL-DNN INT8 quantization can be only got the performance gain in AVX512 series CPU servers.

 ## 0. Prerequisite
-You need to install at least PaddlePaddle-1.5 python package `pip install paddlepaddle==1.5`.
+You need to install at least PaddlePaddle-1.6 python package `pip install paddlepaddle==1.6`.

 ## 1. How to generate INT8 MKL-DNN QAT model
 You can refer to the unit test in [test_quantization_mkldnn_pass.py](test_quantization_mkldnn_pass.py).
 Users firstly use PaddleSlim quantization strategy to get a saved fake QAT model by [QuantizationFreezePass](https://github.com/PaddlePaddle/models/tree/develop/PaddleSlim/quant_low_level_api), then use the `FakeQAT2MkldnnINT8KernelPass` to get the graph which can be run with MKL-DNN INT8 kernel.
-In Paddle Release 1.5, this pass only supports `conv2d` and `depthwise_conv2d` with channel-wise quantization for weights.
+In Paddle Release 1.6, this pass supports `conv2d`, `depthwise_conv2d` and `mul` ops with channel-wise quantization for weights.Besides, we provided a new pass named `FakeQAT2MkldnnINT8PerfPass` which will help users get the QAT INT8 model run with MKL-DNN INT8 with the optimized performance.

 ```python
     import paddle.fluid as fluid